dipankar-ba/SAI/doc/IPsec/SAI_IPsec_API_Proposal.md

 ![Fig-5](figures/ipsecFig5.png)

 Each Security Engine maintains SA (Security Association) states to secure packets.
 For egress, the SA is selected by the sa_index coming from the Packet Processor with the packet.
 Some important SA states are the encryption key, the SPI (Security Parameter Index) and the 64-bit IV (Initialization Vector).
-For ingress the SA is selected by the SPI value in the encrypted packet header.
+For ingress, the SA is selected by the SPI value in the encrypted packet header.
+The Security Engine only decrypts IPsec packets where the outer IP header and and the SPI match the valid SA.
+All other packets are passed unmodified to the Packet Processor.
+For IPsec packets that are not decrypted by the Security Engine, the Packet Processor can be programmed to:
+1. Send such packets to software for decryption
+1. Drop and count such packets using ACL rules

 The network ports used for IPsec are constrained by the following:
 1. Each Security Engine services a subset of network ports.